≡ ▼

 Lambda Formula

-This code for using L_FDIFF in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using FDIFF in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code for AFE Workbook Module (Excel Labs Add-in)